Hycroft Mining Holding Corporation

 Cash vs Debt

-The balance sheet looks solid with $189.9M in cash comfortably exceeding the $31K debt load.
-A net cash position generally provides financial flexibility during uncertain economic periods.
+With $189.9M in cash and $31K in debt, HYMC maintains more liquidity than leverage.
+This favorable balance sheet position can be an asset when capital markets become less accommodating.
 The company is burning cash, with free cash flow at -$36.3M.
 This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
 Return on equity stands at -86.1%, which is negative for the sector.
 ROE measures how effectively a company uses shareholder capital to generate profits.
 Revenue has pulled back from $33.2M (2022) to $0 (2025), a 100% decline worth watching.